Cyncly/InsightCopyProdToTest/README.md

 ## Overview
 The solution described here is based on Powershell and SQL Scripts.
 The main script is named "CopyProdToTest.ps1".
 The script runs without any user interaction.
-All parameters are read from a config file and.
+All parameters are read from a config file.
 Thus, the script can be started automatically by a scheduled task with all output being redirected to a logfile.
 These are the main steps of the script (many of them are optional):
 - Take backups of the current Insight and Construct source databases -Stop Insight services in the target environment